iterative/dvc.org/content/docs/command-reference/push.md

   the entire existing commit history of the project.

-- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target `.dvc` files (stages).
-If no `targets` are provided, this option is ignored.
+- `-d`, `--with-deps` - determines files to upload by tracking dependencies to the `targets`.
+If none are provided, this option is ignored.
 By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
 This means DVC will not push files referenced in later stages than the `targets`.

-- `-R`, `--recursive` - determines the files to push by searching each target directory and its subdirectories for `.dvc` files to inspect.
+- `-R`, `--recursive` - determines the files to push by searching each target directory and its subdirectories for `dvc.yaml` and `.dvc` files to inspect.
   If there are no directories among the `targets`, this option is ignored.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to push from (see